Important Deadlines

 Three-Minute Thesis:

-Interested students should sign up online before November 24, 2025.
+Interested students should sign up online before the deadline of January 22nd.

 This is an opportunity to present your Master’s or Doctoral work orally in three minutes, with ONE fixed PowerPoint slide as an aid.
 The skills learned through such presentations are numerous, including how to describe your project effectively to non-experts, how to present your research succinctly in a job interview or other professional setting, and how to focus your project in terms of goals and outcomes.
 Constructive feedback will be provided by the judges after the event.